WordPress SEO: the definitive guide

 Microsoft Bing Webmaster Tools

 Within the Source/Medium section of Google Analytics, you can see what percentage of your traffic is coming from Bing.
-When this is a sufficient amount of traffic, you might want to create a Bing Webmaster Tools account as well.
+When this is a sufficient amount of traffic, you might want to create a Bing Webmaster Tools account.
 Microsoft Bing Webmaster Tools is the Google Search Console variant for Microsoft Bing.
 It shows you your site’s health and performance in the Bing search results.

-Semrush is another internet marketing and SEO suite that does an incredible amount of stuff.
+Semrush is another internet marketing and SEO suite that does incredible stuff.
 In addition, Semrush powers the related keyphrase feature in Yoast SEO.
-Thanks to this feature, you can easily find powerful keyphrases to can rank for.
+Thanks to this feature, you can easily find powerful keyphrases to rank for.

-Google Lighthouse is a Chrome extension which you can download for free.
-With the Lighthouse tool, you can easily generate a report with scores for Performance, Progressive Web App, Accessibility, Best Practices, and SEO.
+Google Lighthouse is a Chrome extension that you can download for free.
+With the Lighthouse tool, you can quickly generate a report with Performance, Progressive Web App, Accessibility, Best Practices, and SEO scores.
 This report will give you a quick overview of how your site is doing.
-Plus you can immediately start working on the areas that need the most attention.
+Plus, you can immediately start working on the areas that need attention.
 You can also use the web-based version on web.dev/measure.
 Very helpful if you are working to improve your Page Experience scores.

-To get insights on how your visitors actually move, scroll and click on your webpages, you could use a tool like Hotjar.
-This user research tool also has options to add polls or surveys to your site to start doing research.
+To get insights into how your visitors move, scroll and click on your web pages, you could use a tool like Hotjar.
+This user research tool can also add polls or surveys to your site to start doing research.
 You can try it for free, and the paid packages have competitive prices.